-- 1. Historically, RDP4 authentication was used where the RDP client does not perform any checks in order to verify the identity of the server it connects to.
-Using a man in the middle (MITM) attack, the user's credentials could be obtained.
-Therefore RDP4 authentication is insecure and should generally not be used. - 2.
+- 1. Historically, RDP4 authentication was used, with which the RDP client does not perform any checks in order to verify the identity of the server it connects to.
+Since user credentials can be obtained using a man in the middle (MITM) attack, RDP4 authentication is insecure and should generally not be used. - 2.
 RDP5.1 authentication employs a server certificate for which the client possesses the public key.
-This way, it is guaranteed that the server must possess the corresponding private key.
-However, this hardcoded private key became public some years ago and therefore RDP5.1 authentication must be considered to be insecure and should generally not be used. - 3.
-RDP5.2 authentication is based on TLS 1.0 with customer supplied certificates.
+This way it is guaranteed that the server possess the corresponding private key.
+However, as this hard-coded private key became public some years ago, RDP5.1 authentication is also insecure and cannot be recommended. - 3.
+RDP5.2 authentication is based on TLS 1.0 with customer-supplied certificates.
 The server supplies a certificate to the client which must be signed by a certificate authority (CA) that the client trusts (for the Microsoft RDP Client 5.2, the CA has to be added to the Windows Trusted Root Certificate Authorities database).
 VirtualBox allows you to supply your own CA and server certificate and uses OpenSSL for encryption.